thrimal/thrimal/README.md

 - 🔭 I’m currently working on some **Springboot and Angular projects**

-- 🌱 I’m currently learning new technologies like **Angular, Springboot, React and many more**
+- 🌱 I’m currently learning new technologies like **Angular, Springboot, Java, React, Vue, and many more**

 - 💬 Ask me about **Java, Spring Boot and Angular**